a1928375/LeetCode/README.md

 32. jumpGame: (55) Given an array of non-negative integers, you are initially positioned at the first index of the array.
 Each element in the array represents your maximum jump length at that position.
 Determine if you are able to reach the last index.

 33. wordBreak: (139) Given a non-empty string s and a dictionary wordDict containing a list of non-empty words, determine if s can be segmented into a space-separated sequence of one or more dictionary words.
 The same word in the dictionary may be reused multiple times in the segmentation.
 You may assume the dictionary does not contain duplicate words.

+34. longestConsequtiveSequence: (128) Given an unsorted array of integers, find the length of the longest consecutive elements sequence.
+Your algorithm should run in O(n) complexity.

+35. BSTIterator: (173) Implement an iterator over a binary search tree (BST).
+Your iterator will be initialized with the root node of a BST.
+Calling next() will return the next smallest number in the BST.

+36. balancedBT: (110) Given a binary tree, determine if it is height-balanced.
+For this problem, a height-balanced binary tree is defined as: a binary tree in which the left and right subtrees of every node differ in height by no more than 1.